jsilveira94/parking-ticket-bot/README.md

 # parking-ticket-bot
-A Coruña parking ticket bot detector
+Easypark A Coruña parking ticket bot detector.

+Uses selenium to check if your car has been fined and publishes through mqtt.

 ## Dependencies